-- ADAP is the payor of last resort after Medicare and Medicaid. - Prescription copays can be for any HIV-related medications - Pay attention to the HRSA HAB medication exemption coverage list - See ADAP Manual
+- ADAP is the payor of last resort after Medicare and Medicaid. - Prescription copays can be for any HIV-related medications

 Knowledge Check #1

 Which of the following is the correct order of payors for services provided to dually eligible clients?